bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 outside forces such as regulations.
 This section very briefly covers those ideas so they are not lost as the company grows and the legal and regulatory environment changes.

-- Use of autonomous vehicles for inventory management
+* Use of autonomous vehicles for inventory management
-- Loss prevention
+* Loss prevention
-- Criminal usage detection
+* Criminal usage detection
+* Use of satellite communications instead of cellular networks if we see consistent use while out of service